NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 supported, including ``local_epipolar``, ``affineepipolar`` and ``homography`` (see :numref:`image_alignment` for details).

-Alternatively, stereo can be performed with map-projected images (:numref:`mapproj-example`).
+Alternatively, stereo can be performed with mapprojected images (:numref:`mapproj-example`).
 In effect we take a smooth low-resolution terrain and map both the left and right raw images onto that terrain.
-This automatically brings both images into the same perspective, and as such, for map-projected images the alignment method is always set to ``none``.
+This automatically brings both images into the same perspective, and as such, for mapprojected images the alignment method is always set to ``none``.

 .. _stereo_algos: